On this page:

 In addition to managing regular cash flow requirements, NZDM holds a buffer of NZ$15 billion of cash and liquid, high-quality financial assets through time.
 This ensures that the Crown can respond to unexpected fiscal shocks or disruptions in funding markets.
 Forecast core Crown borrowing programmes are set with this minimum in mind.

-Wholesale Funding Strategy 2024/25
+Wholesale Funding Strategy 2025/26

 Term Funding

-NZGB portfolio 30 November 2024
+NZGB portfolio 30 April 2025

 Source: The Treasury

-Gross issuance for 2024/25 is set at NZ$40 billion, up from NZ$38 billion forecast at the 2024 BEFU.
-Of the NZ$40 billion, IIB issuance is expected to be less than NZ$1 billion in 2024/25.
+Gross issuance for 2025/26 is set at NZ$38 billion, down from NZ$40 billion forecast at the 2024 HYEFU.
+Of the NZ$38 billion, IIB issuance is expected to contribute between NZ$1.5 billion and NZ$3 billion.

-Issuance of existing NZGBs will primarily take place via weekly tenders spread across multiple maturities to cater to a range of investor demand.
+Issuance of existing NZGBs will also take place via weekly tenders spread across multiple maturities to cater to a range of investor demand.
 NZGBs are not issued via private placements, which is considered inconsistent with NZDM’s core principles of transparency, consistency, and even-handedness.

 Only Primary Dealers (PDs) are able to participate in tenders and eligible for syndicate panels.
 To qualify as a PD, an intermediary must play a significant role in intermediation of NZGS to investors, as well as commit to supporting secondary market liquidity and price transparency.